Avaiga/taipy-getting-started-gui/ReadMe.md

 - [Code of conduct](#code-of-conduct)
 - [Directory Structure](#directory-structure)

-## What is Taipy Getting started for Taipy for Core
+## What is Taipy Getting started for Core

 Taipy is a Python library for creating Business Applications.
 More information on our [website](https://www.taipy.io).